Human Development & Family Science

 M.S. / Ph.D.
 Option

 Students have the option to enroll in the M.S. to Ph.D. program immediately following the completion of a bachelor’s degree.
-Students will earn their M.S. in Family and Child Sciences as they progress on a ‘fast-track’ toward a Ph.D. degree in Human Sciences with a concentration in Human Development and Family Science.
+Students will earn their M.S. in Human Development & Family Science as they progress on a ‘fast-track’ toward a Ph.D. degree in Human Sciences with a concentration in Human Development and Family Science.

 (Please note that the deadline to apply to the M.S. to Ph.D. program is December 1.)